Top 10 Steps to Increase Business Cybersecurity Today

 When facing a cyber-attack, companies lose access to their data because it is locked (ransomware) or stolen (data breach).
 When data is lost, businesses cannot function, and data recovery will be extremely costly.

-Companies can download backup programs to automatically backup data on a specific day of the week and store it offline.
+Companies can download backup programs to automatically back up data on a specific day of the week and store it offline.

 4. Use Two-Factor or Multi-Factor Authentication

-Hence, two-factor or multiple-factor authentication is a great way to be cyber-safe and increase cybersecurity.
-For example, a password followed by an automatically generated code sent to the user’s phone.
+Hence, two-factor or multiple-factor authentication is a great way to be cyber-safe and increase cybersecurity, for example, a password followed by an automatically generated code sent to the user’s phone.

 5. Secure Mobile Devices